 Wearing a seat belt while driving is a law in many countries for a reason.
 It was proven to save lives.
 It doesn’t matter if your trip is short or long, buckling up should be a habit.
 It’s very easy to do and only takes seconds.
 All cars must have seat belts and be worn at all times.

-Even you are driving carefully but when another vehicle crash on you, the result could still be tragic.
+Even you are driving carefully but when another vehicle hits on you, damages could still be tragic.
 Everyone in the vehicle should wear a seat belt to prevent worse injuries in an event of a car accident.
 Especially for kids, they should always have a booster until they can wear a seat belt comfortably.
 Children must sit only on the back passenger seats.
 They are not allowed in the front seat until 12 years old.

 2. Avoid Any Distractions While Driving

 Many cases of accidents involve distractions like using a phone, eating, browsing the media player, and more.
 A few seconds of being distracted could result in an accident.
 When driving, you must concentrate only on it.
-If you need to do something else, you could just pullover over to a safe area and do whatever you need to do.
+If you need to do something else, you could just pull over to a safe area.
 Your attention must always be on the road.
 Beware of things around you, especially other vehicles.
 Don’t drive while doing other things at the same time.

-Your concentration on driving will avoid the risk of hitting other vehicles and people.
+Your concentration in driving will avoid the risk of collision with other vehicles and people.
 You could also avoid other drivers that are not paying attention to the road.
 When you fully concentrate on driving, you also prioritize safety above other things.

 3. Don’t Drink And Drive

 When a person is drunk, all of his or her senses are not active and sharp.
 The driver is not capable to concentrate on the road and operate the vehicle properly.
 This is a very dangerous and reckless act.
 Some accidents involve other innocent people because of a drunk driver.
 Whenever you go out and plan to drink, you should have a designated driver.
 You could also just hire a taxi or a ridesharing service.